matt-w-rees/spatiotemporal-gams-invasive-predators/README.md

 Report Series No. 299.
 Department of Environment, Land, Water and Planning, Heidelberg, Victoria.

-**Surveys were carried out the traditional lands of the Gunditjmara, Gadubanud, Kirrae Wurrung, Gulidjan and Wadawurrung.**

 <img src="figs/steph.jpg" width="1024" />

+**Surveys were carried out the traditional lands of the Gunditjmara and Eastern Maar.**

 ## Repository structure